WallarooLabs/wally/testing/correctness/scripts/effectively-once/README.md

 as the "key" for routing in a multi-worker cluster.
 Therefore, all lines in the file will be processed by the same worker; this property makes correctness checking easier.

+Note that the metrics UI will only report stats from the worker that is assigned the "T" key; all other workers will be reporting no activity because there is no data in the /tmp/input-file.txt file with another key.

 ### Run without errors